ronhedwigzape/za-wrappe/README.md

       ```

 8. **Run the App**:
-    - Start the Laravel server:
+    - Start the Laravel server by running the following command in a terminal:
       ```
       php artisan serve
+      ```
+    - In another terminal, compile your assets and watch for changes with:
+      ```
       npm run dev
       ```